by Dan Ross and Jessica Martini

 Fasihuddin Quenches Thirst at Fasig-Tipton

-Naseer Fasihuddin and his wife Zahra Madiha attended Monday's Fasig-Tipton California Fall Yearlings Sale with just one stallion on their radar and the San Diego-based couple came away with a pair of yearlings by Stay Thirsty.
+Naseer Fasihuddin and partner Zahra Madiha attended Monday's Fasig-Tipton California Fall Yearlings Sale with just one stallion on their radar and they came away with a pair of yearlings by Stay Thirsty.
 Fasihuddin made the first six-figure purchase of the auction Monday when going to $110,000 to acquire a colt (hip 51) by the 2011 GI Travers S. winner.

 “We were looking for a Stay Thirsty,” Fasihuddin confirmed after signing the ticket on hip 51, a son of graded winner Lost Bus (Bring the Heat).
 “It's a nice pedigree and he looked really good.”